Codeine Velvet Club

-Codeine Velvet Club was a Scottish alternative rock band formed in 2009 by Lou Hickey and Jon Lawler, while Lawler's band The Fratellis were taking a hiatus after their second album Here We Stand.
+Codeine Velvet Club was a Scottish alternative rock band formed in 2009 by Lou Hickey and John Lawler, while Lawler's band The Fratellis were taking a hiatus after their second album Here We Stand.
 Codeine Velvet Club's sole album, their self titled debut album was released on 28 December 2009 in the UK and on 6 April 2010 in the US.

 After releasing their album and playing a string of live dates, in early 2010 it was announced the band would not continue beyond their scheduled tour dates.
 After the band disbanded, Lawler took the backing band to work on a solo project and Hickey returned to her solo career.

 History

 2008-2009: Formation

-During 2008, Jon Lawler (better known as Jon Fratelli) mentioned in interviews around their second album Here We Stand that he wanted to release a solo record to "keep himself busy" between Fratellis albums, indicating that the band were going to enter into a hiatus.
+During 2008, John Lawler (better known as Jon Fratelli) mentioned in interviews around their second album Here We Stand that he wanted to release a solo record to "keep himself busy" between Fratellis albums, indicating that the band were going to enter into a hiatus.
 After the Fratellis finished their touring commitments in July 2009, Lawler was free to begin working on new projects.
 It was soon discovered that Lawler had formed a band with Lou Hickey, who worked alongside Lawler's wife at Club Noir, a regular burlesque night that took place in Glasgow.
 The band was originally reported to be called 'Codeine Breakfast Club', but Lawler joked that the name couldn't be used as "John Hughes owns anything to do with the name the Breakfast Club".